 Fortune-telling

-Example: “I just know I’m going to fail my exam”
+• “I just know I’m going to have a flare-up during my trip.”

 Quiz: Could hypnosis help you quit smoking?